 Being helpful makes people feel good.
-When you’re helpful, people respond favourably because you’re assisting them in achieving their goals.
+When you’re helpful, people respond positively because you’re assisting them in achieving their goals.
 Unfortunately, there is a good chance that by being too helpful, your team members aren’t achieving their own.

 So what’s wrong with being helpful?
 Nothing in moderation.
 Everybody should help others at one time or another.
-But there is always a balance.
-It’s when you start being too helpful that problems can occur.

 The problem arises when team members start to take on work that is not really within their role.
 Maybe they are helping to organise meetings, create presentations or communicate with people on someone else’s behalf.
 They might even start writing documents that are the responsibility of somebody else.

 Before you know it, the definition of what this helpful team member does is unclear.
 Now, everybody can ask them to help with similar work.

 “I saw you helped Jake with that presentation.
 It was great, can you please take a look at mine too when you get the chance?”

 If this helpfulness occurs for a long period, these extra helpful tasks can start to form part of somebody’s role, which was never the plan.
 It then becomes difficult to know who should be doing what, because people have been trained to believe that you’ll always be there to help.

 2. People Who Are Too Helpful Can Become Disengaged